 Help prevent accidents and keep debris off our roadways

-Unsecure loads can be deadly, yet we still regularly see items from trash to large pieces of wood or metal flying out of the back of vehicles on roadways.
-Last year alone, the Washington State Patrol contacted 6,268 vehicles for failing to secure their load and at least 170 collisions were caused by unsecure loads!
+Unsecure loads can be deadly, yet we still regularly see items flying out of the back of vehicles on roadways.
+Last year alone, the Washington State Patrol contacted 6,268 vehicles for failing to secure their load, and at least 170 collisions were caused by unsecure loads!
 Of those, 16 involved injuries.

 - Lighter goes lower